MarioJim/fuzzy-pdf/README.md

 ## Usage

 ```
-fuzzy-pdf [OPTIONS] [PATH] | xargs -r --null 'xdg-open'
+fuzzy-pdf [OPTIONS] [PATH] [COMMAND]
 ```

-You can replace `xdg-open` with another program (for example `zathura`) to open it in a different pdf viewer.

-If you don't specify a path, it will default to the current folder.
+- If you don't specify a path, it will default to the current folder.
+- If you don't specify a command, the selected pdf will be opened with `xdg-open`.

 Run `fuzzy-pdf` for more information on options.